 dictionary contains each CSS property that

-we support, plus its default value:
+we support, plus their default value:

 = {